-This Sicilian Greens & Tomato Soup is a simple soup and it’s great in the summer when tomatoes are at their best.
-It calls for tenerumi, but if you’re not in Sicily, fear not — any soft leafy green, or combination of leaves, will work well in this soup.
-Pick your favorite, we happen to like spinach, make a big pot, and mangia!
+This simple soup is great in the summer when tomatoes are at their best.
+It calls for Tenerumi, but any soft leafy green, or combination of leaves, will work well if you’re not in...
+Sicily.
+Pick your favorite, (we happen to like spinach), make a big pot, and mangia

 Try this soup with the soft, sweet greens of chard leaves, or bitter greens like arugula.